The Concept

 Why does CIVPAC take positions on public policy issues?

-The independent voter block includes a lot of points of view.
-It also includes a very large number of voters who are nominally Republicans or Democrats, because they want to participate in the primaries.
-Even the terms moderate and centrist are vague to a certain extent.
+The independent voter bloc includes a wide range of views.
+It also includes many voters who are nominally Republicans or Democrats because they want to participate in primaries.
+Even the terms moderate and centrist are vague unless tied to actual policy choices.

-The bulk of this website is devoted to laying out CIVPAC’s positions on a variety of public policy positions in detail.
-The website addresses around forty public policy problems.
-Check the Table of Contents or the Menu above if you are looking for our position on a particular issue.
+The bulk of this website is devoted to laying out CIVPAC’s positions on public policy issues in detail.
+The website addresses approximately forty public policy problems.
+Check the Table of Contents or the menu above if you are looking for our position on a particular issue.
 CIVPAC’s underlying philosophy is laid out in the Philosophy section.

 Climate Change

-We propose the imposition of a substantial carbon tax in the U.S., and other countries that are willing to do the same, combined with a tariff on the estimated carbon emissions associated with imports from countries that do not impose the tax and tariff solution.
-Since any sensible country would choose to collect the proceeds of the tax themselves rather than have it imposed on their exports, this policy would force the existence of global carbon tax in short order.
-(See Climate Change.)
+We propose a substantial carbon tax in the U.S. and other countries willing to do the same, combined with a tariff on the estimated carbon emissions associated with imports from countries that do not impose comparable carbon pricing.
+Since any sensible country would choose to collect the proceeds of the tax itself rather than have it imposed on its exports, this policy would encourage broader international adoption of carbon pricing.
+See Climate Change.

 Health Care Entitlement Costs